aws-samples/aws-cdk-managed-elkk/README.md

 Logstash is deployed to subsribe to the Kafka topics and output the data into Elasticsearch.
 An additional output is added to push the data into S3.
 Logstash additionally parses the apache common log format and transforms the log data into json format.

+The Logstash pipeline configuration can be view in [logstash/logstash.conf](/logstash/logstash.conf)

 Deploy logstash first on an Amazon EC2 instance.

-Check the app.py file and verify that the elkk-logstash stack is initially set to create logstash on ec2 and not on fargate.
+Check the [/app.py](/app.py) file and verify that the elkk-logstash stack is initially set to create logstash on EC2 and not on fargate.

 ```python
 # logstash stack